-Frank Catalano is a marketing, brand and product strategist.
+Frank Catalano is a marketing and brand strategist.
 Frank has worked with a wide variety of companies, primarily in education technology and digital learning.
 He is also an industry analyst, author and veteran media commentator.

 Frank has developed creative and practical strategies for new initiatives on both a retained project and interim-executive basis.
 His Intrinsic Strategy consultancy clients have included Professional Examination Service, Apple, Pearson, McGraw-Hill, MetaMetrics, Corbis, Rick Steves’ Europe Through the Back Door and the Toy Industry Association.

 Frank Catalano’s latest analysis and writing on technology in and out of education.
 On general tech and topics:

 - A re-start, reflection, and five recommendations As I return to independent consulting in 2014, five lessons I’ve learned crossing the executive/consultant divide three times.